avivl/gcloud-project/README.md

 Each execution of the `gcloud` command, will set the project id to that value, before actualy calling the command.

-Aftre the execution the value in the config file will be restorted to it's previous value.
+After the execution the value in the config file will be restorted to it's previous value.

 ## :mag: Usage